WhiteLicorice/Heatsnap/README.md

 # Heatsnap

-This is a repository for Heatsnap, a project that aims to determine the heat index of an outdoor environment out of a photo of its surroundings.
+This is the repository for Heatsnap, a project that aims to train a deep learning model in determining the heat index of an outdoor environment out of its photo.

-# Environment
+# Development

 We'll be using Keras with PyTorch in the backend.
-Run `pip install -r requirements.txt` in the project directory.
+Run `autosetup.bat` (NOT `pip install -r requirements.txt`.

-These steps have been automated in `autosetup.bat`, in the event that `pip install -r requirements.txt` does not function correctly.
 To install manually, see the steps in `autosetup.bat`.

+# Dataset

+We'll be using the [Skyfinder](https://cs.valdosta.edu/~rpmihail/skyfinder/) dataset.
+See the `data` directory for further instructions.